KevinFham/home-rest-api/README.md

 ### Configuration

+`machines` - Register of all LAN devices acessible to the server

 `mcServer` - Values assume the server runs a [`docker-minecraft-server`](https://github.com/itzg/docker-minecraft-server) container.

 `vps` - Assumes using Digital Ocean for VPS